charlotterao0987/Charlotte_Rao/part2.md

 ## (3) Revised wireframes / visualizations / storyboards based on what you heard

-Based on the feedback I received, I decided to add a moodboard
+Based on the feedback I received, I decided to add a moodboard, displaying visual elements and setting the tone for my storytelling.

 <img src="moodboard.png" width="800" />

+i will also delete the heading of 'housing affordability issue' and change it to 'The demolition of kwc'